');

 What is the population of Fair Bluff, NC?

-The population of Fair Bluff, NC is 513 according to the latest Census data.
+The population of Fair Bluff, NC is 513 according to the latest US Census Bureau American Community Survey estimates.
+This makes it a small community in North Carolina.

 What is the median household income in Fair Bluff?